aiven/devportal/docs/tutorials/anomaly-detection.rst

 Check the data in Apache Kafka
 ''''''''''''''''''''''''''''''

-Now that the fake data producer is running, you can check the data flowing in the Aiven for Apache Kafka topic by:
+If your fake data producer is successfully running, you can head to Apache Kafka and check if the data is flowing in the ``cpu_load_stats_real`` topic by:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. Click on the Aiven for Apache Kafka service name ``demo-kafka``.